gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    Copy the previously created index file and topology file within the 'adsorption/' folder, and execute the bash script.
+    Copy the previously created index file and topology file within the *adsorption/* folder, and execute the bash script.

 ..  container:: justify

-    When the simulation is done, create 2 files (credit to `the excellent gaseri site <https://gaseri.org/en/tutorials/gromacs/5-umbrella/#simulation>`__)
+    When the simulation is done, create 2 files by typing in the terminal (credit to the |gaseri_site|):

+.. |gaseri_site| raw:: html

+    <a href="https://gaseri.org/en/tutorials/gromacs/5-umbrella/#simulation" target="_blank">gaseri site</a>

 ..  code-block:: bash

     ls prd.*.tpr > tpr.dat

-..  container:: justify

-    and:

-..  code-block:: bash

     ls pullf-prd.*.xvg > pullf.dat

 ..  container:: justify

-    Finally, perform the analysis using the WHAM command of GROMACS:
+    Finally, perform the analysis using the *gmx wham* command of GROMACS:

 ..  code-block:: bash